IsakLarsson/rock-paper-scissors/README.md

 - wget
 - Postman
 - HTTPie

+## Game example
+1. Player 1 sends a request to create a new game and gets a game ID from the server
+2. Player 1 sends this ID to his challenger via any given means of communication
+3. Player 2 joins the game using the game ID
+4. Player 1 plays his/her move (Paper)
+5. Player 2 plays his/her move (Rock)
+6. Player 1 checks the results of the match and discovers that he/she has lost and is forever in shame
+7. Player 2 checks the results of the match and discovers that he/she won and lives forever in glory

 ## API calls and request requirements
 If the server setup has succeeded you can continue to the fun part, playing the actualy game.
 But how do you play? this section outlines the valid API calls and what is required in the body of each request.